People think talking about AI makes them, well, “cool.” Or, worse yet, turns them into data scientists. (I don’t think so, folks.)

 Ultimately, AI defines a new global economic paradigm, that of Convergence (itself yet another buzz word).

 To begin with, Artificial Intelligence is a broad topic.
 Consequently, one sentence definitions do not even begin to boil the AI ocean.
 However, you have to start somewhere, so here we go.
-Mark Torr’s recent article provides a solid synopsis of the various terms and concepts falling under the AI umbrella.
+Mark Torr’s article provides a solid synopsis of the various terms and concepts falling under the AI umbrella.

 Overall, AI encompasses technologies which allow machines not only to communicate (machine-to-machine, M2M) with each other.
 Also, M2M technologies permit machines to learn from their experiences executing various protocols.